mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *when you're riding, only the race in which you're riding is important.*
+> *death may be the greatest of all human blessings.*

 </div>
 <!-- quote-end -->